readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 Revoke user's access to a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To revoke access to a project for a particular user, you should remove that user from the Team that contains that Project.
+To revoke access to a project for a particular user, you should remove that user from the team that contains that project.
 This can be done under your organization's detail page > :guilabel:`Teams` > :guilabel:`Read Only` and click :guilabel:`Remove` next to the user you want to revoke access.